mne-tools/mne-python/doc/manual/decoding.rst

 instants.

-The object to for Temporal Generalization is :class:`decoding.GeneralizationLight`.
-It expects as input :math:`X` and :math:`y` (similarly to :class:`decoding.SearchLight`) but, when generate predictions from each model for all time instants.
-The class :class:`decoding.GeneralizationLight` is generic and will treat the last dimension as the one to be used for generalization testing.
+The object to for Temporal Generalization is :class:`decoding.GeneralizingEstimator`.
+It expects as input :math:`X` and :math:`y` (similarly to :class:`decoding.SlidingEstimator`) but, when generate predictions from each model for all time instants.
+The class :class:`decoding.GeneralizingEstimator` is generic and will treat the last dimension as the one to be used for generalization testing.
 For convenience, here, we refer to it different tasks.
 If :math:`X` corresponds to epochs data then the last dimension is time.